 Never skip sample testing—use it to validate the supplier’s capabilities:

-2. Inspect the Sample:
+- Inspect the Sample:

-• Verificação dimensional: Use a caliper or CMM to verify tolerances.
+- Dimensional Check: Use a caliper or CMM to verify tolerances.

-• Material Verification: Ask for a material certificate (Por exemplo, alumínio 6061) to confirm they used the correct material.
+- Material Verification: Ask for a material certificate (por exemplo, alumínio 6061) to confirm they used the correct material.

-1. Avalie a comunicação: Note how responsive the supplier was during the sample process—this indicates future collaboration quality.
+- Evaluate Communication: Note how responsive the supplier was during the sample process—this indicates future collaboration quality.

 Yigu Technology’s Viewpoint

-Choosing a hardware prototype supplier is about balancing capacidade, confiabilidade, and alignment with your project goals.
+Choosing a hardware prototype supplier is about balancing capability, confiabilidade, and alignment with your project goals.
 Yigu Technology recommends prioritizing suppliers with in-house machining and surface treatment—this cuts down on delays and ensures quality control.
-For precision-focused projects (Por exemplo, medical or electronic prototypes), Suzhou or Shenzhen suppliers are ideal due to their advanced equipment and expertise.
+For precision-focused projects (por exemplo, medical or electronic prototypes), Suzhou or Shenzhen suppliers are ideal due to their advanced equipment and expertise.
 Always test a sample first: a single prototype reveals more about a supplier’s attention to detail than any certification.
 Adicionalmente, think long-term—if you plan to scale, select a supplier with mass production capacity to avoid switching partners later.
-Finalmente, clear communication of your requirements (tolerâncias, tratamento de superfície, delivery time) from the start is key to a successful partnership.
+Finally, clear communication of your requirements (tolerâncias, tratamento de superfície, delivery time) from the start is key to a successful partnership.

 Perguntas frequentes

-1. How can I avoid delays from surface treatment outsourcing?
+- How can I avoid delays from surface treatment outsourcing?

 Choose a supplier that lists surface treatment as an in-house service (check their website or ask for a facility tour).
-Request proof of in-house equipment (Por exemplo, anodization tanks, electroplating lines) and ask how long surface treatment typically adds to the delivery time—outsourced services often add 5+ dias.
+Request proof of in-house equipment (por exemplo, anodization tanks, electroplating lines) and ask how long surface treatment typically adds to the delivery time—outsourced services often add 5+ dias.

-1. If I need both a prototype and future mass production, should I choose the same supplier?
+- If I need both a prototype and future mass production, should I choose the same supplier?

 Sim, if the supplier has scalability.
-Confirm they have mass production equipment (Por exemplo, stamping presses for metal parts) and can handle larger MOQs.
+Confirm they have mass production equipment (por exemplo, stamping presses for metal parts) and can handle larger MOQs.
 Using the same supplier reduces design transfer risks—they already understand your prototype’s requirements, making the shift to mass production smoother.